ess-dive-workspace/essdive-ATS-model-data-archiving/instructions.md

-## ESS-DIVE ATS MDA Standard (2025)
+## ATS MDA Reporting Format v1.0.0

-Driven by community feedback collected through a user survey, best practices established by experienced model users, and recommendations provided by model developers, we have developed the ESS-DIVE ATS MDA Standard.
-This standard is designed to improve the consistency, transparency, and accessibility of data produced by ATS modeling activities, enabling better data sharing, traceability, and long-term usability across the hydrologic modeling community and beyond.
+Driven by community feedback collected through a user survey, best practices established by experienced model users, and recommendations provided by model developers, we have developed the ESS-DIVE ATS MDA Reporting Format.
+This Reporting Format is designed to improve the consistency, transparency, and accessibility of data produced by ATS modeling activities, enabling better data sharing, traceability, and long-term usability across the hydrologic modeling community and beyond.

 ### Summary